yrii2003/tdd-workshop/README.md

-# How to use this repository
+I# How to use this repository
 - Create a fork of the repository
 - Start with the "master" branch
 - Read the next two paragraphs (*Requirements* and *Step 1*) of this README.md file